 Description Ahy, an ancient Egyptian deity depicted as a child, was usually shown in artwork as a teenage boy with short hair except for a long curly side hair-lock and holding a highly decorated sistruma rattle-like percussion instrument used for creating rythmic patterns.
 Ahy was the god of music and musicians.Nefertum, the god of perfume and good luck, was usually depicted as a beautiful young man with a blue lotus flower emerging from his head.
 Nefertem was associated with the scent of the lotus flower and its narcotic effect, which in ancient Egypt was used for medical anesthetics.
 The ancient Egyptians often carried small statuettes of Nefertem as good-luck charms.

-THE FINE PRINT When you purchase a print, or canvas, from my gallery, of a digital image herein displayed, you are provided with an actual print/canvas and are granted the right to display such print/canvas for non-commercial purposes only.
+When you purchase a print, or canvas, from this virtual gallery, of a digital image herein displayed, you are provided with an actual print/canvas and are granted the right to display such print/canvas for non-commercial purposes only.
 Unless specifically authorized, you may not scan, duplicate, copy, resell, publish, distribute, or utilize the image in any other manner without my prior written authorization.
 You will own the purchased print/canvas—not the rights to the original image.
 Thank you.